APrettyCoolProgram/DVN/docs/man/README.md

 * Start with the `-` (dash) character
 * Are separated by a space

-For example, you can force the data for the `myproj` environment to be backed up by typing
+For example, you can force the data for the `myproj` environment to be backed up by typing:

 ```bash
 $ dvn myproj -b
 ```

-To get a list of valid options, type
+To get a list of valid options, type:

 ```bash
 $ dvn help